bstevenson0326/CantMineBlind/README.md

 > ⚠️ **Warning**: Thin roof removal does **not** guarantee safety — unknown roofs can still fall on colonists!

+NEW!
+- Fertility overlay when planning or expanding growing zones
+- Terrain affordance overlay when planning and constructing
+  - Configurable in mod settings for planning, structures and when placing furniture.

 ---

 ## 📦 Installation